MLHale/insure-container-sec/milestone_3.md

 * Nmap
 * OpenVAS
 * cAdvisor

-Each container has its own Dockerfile and Makefile that are necessary for instantiation.
 Docker Compose is used to collectively run all the testing containers.
-The docker-compose.yml file supplies the master container with the information necessary to run the testing containers in an integrated fashion.
-The setup.py script, also found within the master, begins the testing process.
-Setup.py clears all information, sets necessary configurations, calls docker compose to start the testing containers, and gives users the options to run the local scripts.
-The output of all tests is wrtten to a HTTP server located at 137.48.191.120:8080.
+The docker-compose.yml file supplies configuration details to run the testing containers in an integrated fashion.
+A python file, setup.py, clears all information, sets necessary configurations, calls docker compose to start the testing containers, and gives users the options to run the local scripts.
+The output of all tests are written to a directory and are served via Python Simple HTTP server on port 8000.
 A brief overview of the various containers and scripts follows.

 ### Nmap